 No. 15 Arizona routs Nebraska-Omaha 99-49

-No. 15 Arizona routs Nebraska-Omaha 99-49Omaha guard Ayo Akinwole (10) drives on Arizona guard Nico Mannion in the first half during an NCAA college basketball game, Wednesday, Dec.
-11, 2019, in Tucson, Ariz.
-(AP Photo/Rick Scuteri)

-TUCSON, Ariz.
-(AP) -- Josh Green and Chase Jeter had 15 points each, helping No. 15 Arizona bounce back from its first loss of the season with a 99-49 rout over Nebraska-Omaha on Wednesday night.
+TUCSON, Ariz. — Josh Green and Chase Jeter had 15 points each, helping No. 15 Arizona bounce back from its first loss of the season with a 99-49 rout over Nebraska-Omaha on Wednesday night.

 The Wildcats (10-1) returned to McKale Center for the first time in 17 days with a dominating performance, jumping on Omaha with a big opening run and keeping their foot on gas.